-What to Expect During a Consultation
+What to Expect During Consultations with Roofing Contractors

 Once you’ve done all your research and weeded out the contractors who aren’t a good fit for you, it’s time to schedule the consultation.
-This can be done by either calling or emailing the contracting company or using the contact form on their website.
+This can be done by calling or emailing the contracting company or using the contact form on their website.
 We recommend having consultations with at least three different metal roofing contractors.

 The consultation is your opportunity to measure the contractor up, get to know their business, test their capabilities, ask questions, and decide if you’d be comfortable with hiring them.
 Here’s what you can expect during a metal roof install consultation (typically lasting one to two hours per contractor, depending on the complexity/size of your roof):